 Perhaps you want to sound more confident, command the room, or stop having to repeat yourself.

 But how do you determine what approach is best suited: Pronunciation Clarification Sessions or High Performance Communication Sessions (Elocution)?

 You may have already read our summaries on our website for each approach, but still feel a little lost.
 How do you know what session to book an assessment for?

 Keep reading, this might help you clarify.

 Being a multi-lingual communicator has a whole lot of benefits!

 Scope: You can reach a heck of a lot people- more than a monolingual!

 Which Pathway fits You the Best?

-Our accent reduction sessions allow you to train up in the core sounds of English.
-All instruction is evidence based.
+Our pronunciation clarification sessions (formerly accent reduction) allow you to train up in the core sounds of English.
+All instruction is evidence-based.

-Voice Science elocution sessions aim to improve your communication presentation.
-We provide you with evidence based strategies to have more impact when communicating.
+Voice Science High-Performance Communication Sessions aim to improve your communication presentation.
+We provide you with evidence-based strategies to have more impact when communicating.
 Our sessions can focus on a range of communication settings including, but not limited to: